 A quick note on MMA, wrestlers will plot out their matches beforehand to ensure things run smoothly and the maximum chance of entertainment for their audience.
 True, not every match is great but the aim is there.
 I have been more disappointed over time by over-hyped, anti-climatic legitimate fights than I have wrestling matches.

 What I will say is that wrestling takes basic themes: good vs bad, competition and desire to be the best, the underdog fighting against the odds.
-It then exaggerates them to an extreme, colourful, larger than life pitch.
-So by the time the wrestlers finally face off in the ring, much like when Luke Skywalker finally faces off against Darth Vader, or the Avengers against the forces of Thanos, the audience are bloodthirsty and hungry for redemption, for resolution.
+It then exaggerates them to an extreme, colorful, larger-than-life pitch.
+So by the time the wrestlers finally face off in the ring, much like when Luke Skywalker finally faces off against Darth Vader, or the Avengers against the forces of Thanos, the audience is bloodthirsty and hungry for redemption, for resolution.

 When two ex-WWE employees stepped into a WCW arena shortly after leaving, they were presented as not really meant to be there.
 They were addressed by their real names, they turned up in the middle of matches or at the commentary booth unexpectedly.
 They declared war on WCW, the implication (although never explicitly stated) being that they were an invading party from the WWE.

 More recently, AEW has had great creative success in the use of sit-down interviews and video packages to tell emotionally rewarding stories.
-They do so in a way that recognises their product is not in a bubble.
-It recognises a modern audience that wants to invest in modern forms of storytelling.
+They do so in a way that recognizes their product is not in a bubble.
+It recognizes a modern audience that wants to invest in modern forms of storytelling.